Preventing Another World War

 This uncertainty at the supranational level has come at a time of a number of potential flashpoints - major conflict in the Middle East, instability in North Africa, Russian territorial incursion into Ukraine, escalating levels of international terrorism and the emergence of a new nuclear regime in North Korea.

-Our panel analyses the role of these existing international institutions and instruments in resolving and preventing modern conflicts, offering a new set of recommendations for improvement, reform or reconceptualization that could effectively adapt them to new and emerging threats in order to prevent another global conflict.
+The panel offers a new set of recommendations for improvement, reform or reconceptualization that could effectively adapt them to new and emerging threats in order to prevent another global conflict.

 The event is in association with Meridian International Center.